FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Introduction

-To date, the three aforementioned questions remain unanswered, largely due to the inherent infinite-dimensional continuity and variability of fluid dynamics, which makes definitive analysis challenging.
-Significant limitations remain in three key areas: the formulation and accessibility of simulation data, the design of neural solver architectures, and the standardization of evaluation protocols, as illustrated in Figure~\ref{fig:limitation}. \textbf{(1) Lack of unified PDE systems.} From a data perspective, the diversity of benchmark settings, ranging in governing equations, domain geometries, spatial resolutions, temporal discretizations, and flow conditions, hinders fair comparison across methods.
+\textbf{(1) Lack of unified PDE systems.} From a data perspective, the diversity of benchmark settings, ranging in governing equations, domain geometries, spatial resolutions, temporal discretizations, and flow conditions, hinders fair comparison across methods.
 This variability often results in fragmented and non-reproducible findings.
-As shown in Table \ref{tab:taxnomy}, no two benchmarks employ the same dataset, making it difficult to draw reliable conclusions about model performance.
+As shown in Table \ref{tab:taxnomy}, the benchmarks rely on largely different datasets, which makes it difficult to draw reliable and directly comparable conclusions.

+\textbf{(2) Entangled spatial-temporal modeling and loss design.} Capturing fluid dynamics requires architectures that jointly model spatial structures and temporal evolution while maintaining physical consistency.
+However, many neural solvers entangle components from diverse domains without clear attribution, and lack systematic ablations, making it difficult to isolate the source of performance gains.
+For example, FNO~\citep{li2020fourier} learns spatiotemporal features by stacking the time dimension in the frequency domain, while MP-PDE~\citep{brandstetter2022message} introduces temporal bundling to enhance temporal evolution.
+These differing design choices make it nearly impossible to directly compare their individual contributions.